betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Official Publisher's Version](https://doi.org/10.1145/3305366.3328091)
     * [Path Guiding in Production SIGGRAPH 2019 Course](https://jo.dreggn.org/path-tracing-in-production/2019/index.html)

-    Joint project between Disney Research Studios and Disney Animation.
+    Joint project between DisneyResearch\|Studios and Disney Animation.
 This paper presents a number of improvements and extensions made to *Practical Path Guiding* developed by in Hyperion by [Thomas Müller](https://tom94.net) and the Hyperion team.
 In use in production on *Frozen 2*.

 32. **Machine-Learning Denoising in Feature Film Production**